usnistgov/OSCAL/docs/source/includes/schema/json/_profile.md

 ### Include controls: `include` object

-Which controls and subcontrols to include from the resource (source catalog) being imported
+Specifies which controls and subcontrols to include from the resource (source catalog) being imported

 An [include](#include-controls-include-object) will appear as a property on an object.